harryprince/geospark/README.md

 ## Introduction & Philosophy

+The origin idea comes from [Uber](https://www.oreilly.com/ideas/query-the-planet-geospatial-big-data-analytics-at-uber), which proposed a ESRI Hive UDF + Presto solution to solve large-scale geospatial data processing toolbox in production.

+However, The Uber solution is not open source yet and Presto is not popular than Spark.

-`geospark` R package aims at bringing local [sf](https://github.com/r-spatial/sf) functions to distributed spark mode with [GeoSpark](https://github.com/DataSystemsLab/GeoSpark) scala package.
+In that, `geospark` R package aims at bringing local [sf](https://github.com/r-spatial/sf) functions to distributed spark mode with [GeoSpark](https://github.com/DataSystemsLab/GeoSpark) scala package.

 Currently, geospark support most of important `sf` functions in spark, here is a [summary comparison](https://github.com/harryprince/geospark/blob/master/Reference.md).